sabdulrahman/sabdulrahman.github.io/README.md

-# Abdul Rahman's Personal Website
+# Abdul Rahman Shaikhs's Personal Website

 Welcome to the repository for my personal website!
 This site is built using Jekyll and hosted on GitHub Pages.
 It serves as an online portfolio, a place to showcase my work, share my experiences, and provide ways to get in touch with me.
+I am a PhD candidate at Northern Illinois University researching in AI, LLMs and HCI.

 🌐 **Live Site**: [sabdulrahman.github.io](https://sabdulrahman.github.io)